AmarMuric04/GoVault/README.md

 - User can freely choose how long their password is
 - User can also enter their own password in and get feedback on the strength of their password
 - User can save their password to their Vault, or choose to only copy the password
 - User can regenerate the password with the same configuartions if they don't like the current generated password

+---

+# The Flow of the Application

+## The application was made with security as It's no.1 priority.

+**ANY** action that interacts with the user's secure information will <u>require authentication.</u>
+That includes

+- Showing the information for all passwords (The passwords themselves & their strength)
+- Showing individual passwords information
+- Deleting a password
+- Editing a password

+---

+A feature that will be added in the future is a timer the user can set which would set their status as authorized.
+So in the end the user doesn't have to enter their password every time an authorization-based action is being performed.

 ```bash
 npm install